 As a professional scientist, she started working with Magnetic Resonance Imaging (MRI) almost at its birth, gradually moving from university (Aberdeen) to start-up company (M&D Technology,) and from there to a more established medical equipment company (Picker International, later bought by Philips) in Cleveland, OH, where she lived and worked for twenty years.
 She took on roles in project management, marketing, and business management.
 She spoke at scientific conferences and in customer presentations all over Europe and the United States.

 Linda’s professional background reminds her that scientists and people of faith are often the same people; faith matters in the workplace, and scientists sit in the pews on Sunday.
 She sees the need for theologians and pastors to understand something of how scientists think, to appreciate some of the wonders of God’s creation as uncovered by modern science, and to develop theologies and models of pastoral interaction which respect – without being overly tied to – our current level of scientific knowledge of that creation.
 As a matter of urgency, both faith and science can, and should, be an influence for good on our attitudes and behavior towards each other and towards all creation.

 Linda maintains her interest in issues of human rights and social justice.
 In seminary teaching, one result was a 2016 joint course on “Being Church in Contexts of Violence,” taught primarily at the Reformed University in Barranquilla, for students of both McCormick and the Reformed University.
-She serves on the Activist Council of the Presbyterian Peace Fellowship, on the Advisory Committee for Social Witness Policy of the Presbyterian Church (USA), and as chair of the board of the Chicago Religious Leadership Network on Latin America (CRLN).
+She formerly served on the Advisory Committee for Social Witness Policy of the Presbyterian Church (USA), and currently serves on the denomination's Central America Study Team.
+She serves on the Activist Council of the Presbyterian Peace Fellowship, and as chair of the board of the Chicago Religious Leadership Network on Latin America (CRLN).